Video of Pelosi brings renewed attention to 'cheapfakes'

 WHAT DOES THE LAW SAY?

 Not much.
-Social media companies are broadly able to police the content on their own sites as they choose.
-A law, section 230 of the Communication Decency Act, shields tech platforms from most lawsuits based on the content posted on their sites, leaving responsibility largely in the companies' own hands.
+Social media companies are broadly able to police the content on their own services as they choose.
+A law, section 230 of the Communication Decency Act, shields tech platforms from most lawsuits based on the content posted on their services, leaving responsibility largely in the companies' own hands.

 WHAT HAPPENS NEXT?

 Misinformation on social media, especially surrounding elections, is a varied and ever-changing conversation.
-Jennifer Grygiel, an assistant professor at Syracuse University, called for legislation to better regulate social media in cases of political propaganda.
-It gets tricky though, she admits, because the “very people who will be regulating them are the same ones using them to get elected.”
+Jennifer Grygiel, a professor at Syracuse University, called for legislation to better regulate social media in cases of political propaganda.
+It gets tricky though, they admit, because the “very people who will be regulating them are the same ones using them to get elected.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.